senges/kitt.py/README.md

 # Kitt

+> [!NOTE]
+> This repository is a read-only mirror of [senges/kitt](https://github.com/senges/kitt) v1 in python.
+> It is now being rewritten in Rust, with major changes in program behavior.

 Kitt is a container based portable shell environment manager.

 Build, spawn, push and distribute your shell, with your tools, and your config, anywhere.